 This isn’t about pawning off expired or partially-eaten food.
 Some of the food would be close to expiry, or be prepared items that didn’t sell that day, and wouldn’t be ideal to display again the following day.
 Making them available at reduced prices might incentivize consumers to buy them and save the environment all at once.

 The organization breaks it down by various metrics, trying to quantify what foods are discarded above all others.
 Since the company started in 2016, it claims to have saved 80 million meals — or 200 million pounds — across 15 countries.
-Canada is new to the list, though only in Toronto for now.
-It intends to move into Vancouver and Montreal later this year, with expansion across Canada in the coming years.
+Canada is new to the list, starting in Toronto and Vancouver, with expansion into Montreal set to take place next before branching out across other cities.

 Sam Kashani, Country Manager for Canada at Too Good To Go, says the country is among the worst offenders for discarded food.
 More than 50% of all food produced nationwide goes to waste, amounting to 35.5 million tons per year.
 That’s enough to feed every Canadian for five months, particularly when 11.2 million tons of that stuff is still edible.
 With an app like this, it’s hoped Canadian businesses and consumers who join up make a dent in that number.